mbleron/ExcelTable/README.md

 Clone this repository or download it as a zip archive.

-[MSUtilities](https://github.com/mbleron/MSUtilities) dependency is now provided as a submodule.
+[ExcelCommons](https://github.com/mbleron/ExcelCommons) and [MSUtilities](https://github.com/mbleron/MSUtilities) dependencies are now provided as submodules.

 * If you choose to clone the repository, use the following command to fetch the submodule automatically :
 `git clone --recurse-submodules https://github.com/mbleron/ExcelTable.git`

-* If you go the download way, please also get [MSUtilities](https://github.com/mbleron/MSUtilities) zip archive and extract the content of the root folder into MSUtilities folder.
+* If you go the download way, please also get [ExcelCommons](https://github.com/mbleron/ExcelCommons) and [MSUtilities](https://github.com/mbleron/MSUtilities) zip archives and extract the content of their root folders into ExcelCommons and MSUtilities folders respectively.

 ### Database requirement